NLnetLabs/cascade/doc/manual/source/thales.rst

    The instructions on this page are for use with the `Thales Data Protection on Demand <https://thales.eu.market.dpondemand.io/signup/>`_ (DPoD) service.

-The instructions show how to run :program:`kmip2pkcs11` inside a Docker container and connect to its listen port from a server or another Docker container.
+   These instructions show how to run :program:`kmip2pkcs11` (the relay used to enable Cascade to connect to PKCS#11 compatible :doc:`hsms`)  inside a Docker container and connect to its listen port from a server or another Docker container.

    **Warning:** DPoD is **NOT** free.
 An initial free trial is available but thereafter it is a paid service.

-   Docker is NOT required to use Cascade.
+   Docker is NOT required to use Cascade or :program:`kmip2pkcs11`.
 This example uses Docker because the Thales documentation describes how using Docker one can easily get PKCS#11 connectivity to a Thales Luna Cloud HSM working.

 ..
 Note::